GoliathLabs/GoliathLabs/README.md

 ### Hi there 👋

-I've just graduated and currently on my way to the TU Munich.
-I'm currently rebuilding static web frontends as well as some different other projects I'm interested in.
+I have just graduated and am now studying at the Augsburg University of Applied Sciences.
+I am currently rebuilding static web front ends as well as some other projects that I am interested in.

 twh-net GbR: [@twh-net](https://github.com/twh-net)